KolatimiDave/EXPLORING-HYPERPARAMETERS-IN-CONVOLUTIONAL-NEURAL-NETWORKS-PNEUMONIA-DETECTION-VIA-X-RAY/README.md

 ## 📄 Project Overview
 This work explores the effect of learning rate, batch size, dropout rate, number of epochs, and optimizer choice on CNN performance.
 Multiple architectures were evaluated, including **VGG16, ResNet50, InceptionV3, and MobileNetV2**, using transfer learning.

+All experiments were executed on **Kaggle Notebooks** with a **NVIDIA Tesla P100 GPU** runtime for accelerated training.
+The full Kaggle notebooks, along with this GitHub repository, are publicly available for full reproducibility.

 Experiments were conducted with:
 - **Grid Search**
 - **Random Search**